 7:00AM: Getting my family and I ready for our day can always be a challenge if I’m not extremely organized (not an easy one for me).
 After getting my 5 and 6 year old dressed, lunches and snacks packed, we sit down together and eat breakfast.
 I then get my children ready to walk to school, which is ten blocks away.
 Today happened to be an extraordinary day as it is snowing outside.
 I don’t always get the opportunity to walk them to school, but when it happens life just seems much calmer.
 After giving them some love and sending them on their way, my walk home alone is MY time – time for me to be silent before the next part of my day begins.
 What a beautiful snowy day to start my morning – so serene.

 9:00AM – 3:00PM: My day is packed with clients, preparing for clients, and working on workshops that I have planned.
-I am excited to share that one of my clients that I worked with today is finishing up his 21 day cleanse with the Clean Program and it’s transformed his life.
-I have created three programs around the Clean Cleanse where I am dedicated to their journey.
+I am excited to share that one of my clients that I worked with today is finishing up his 21-Day Cleanse with the Clean Program and it’s transformed his life.
 To be able to stretch, support, inspire and guide people on this program is something that I value and enjoy tremendously.

 3:30PM: I pick my kids up from school and immediately put on the chauffeur hat as I take my daughter to dance class.
 During the hour that she’s at dance, my son and I sit together and do his homework.
 We enjoy this time together, as there are no distractions and we get to have our “special time”.

-7:30PM: The kids are in their rooms off to dream land and my husband and I have an opportunity to sit and slow down over a delicious dinner (Portobello Mushrooms, with Roasted Tomatoes, Parsnip and Sweet Potatoes “Fries”).
+7:30PM: The kids are in their rooms off to dream land and my husband and I have an opportunity to sit and slow down over our delicious dinner.
 This is our time to connect and catch up on our day.

 9:30PM: I decide to get into bed and get a good and long nights rest.